apache/arrow-site/_posts/2026-07-28-adbc-24-release.md

 ## Release Highlights

 Note: we are planning to require C++20 starting from the next release.
+Also, we will drop support for Python 3.10 no earlier than the release after next (i.e. no earlier than release 26), as the EOL for Python 3.10 is October 2026.

 ### Breaking Changes and Deprecations